 Building a Nutrient-Rich, Kid-Approved Plate

-You may think that because I’m a nutritionist my kids only eat healthy foods, even willingly perhaps.
+You may think that because I’m a nutrition therapist my kids only eat healthy foods, even willingly perhaps.
 Well, not exactly.
-My kids are kids, and if given the choice between saltines or oven-roasted cauliflower, they’re going to choose the saltines every time.
+My kids are kids, and if given the choice between pretzels or oven-roasted cauliflower, they’re going to choose the pretzels every time.
 Lucky for them (😉), one of my toxic traits is constantly trying to find ways to add nutrients to their plates.
-To take some of the guesswork out of it, I generally follow this basic framework: produce, protein and/or healthy fat.
+To take some of the guesswork out of it, I generally follow this basic framework: protein, fat, and produce (fruits & veggies).
 While I could inspect every little thing within those three categories, I know if I’m at least getting something from each of these on their plates we’re doing okay.

 So, what does all of this look like?
 Let’s check out some examples: